-5.7.
-Moldova 1.
+5.7 MOLDOVA 1.
 Price liberalization Liberalization of prices, goods and services with some exceptions (mainly energy products and cereals).
 2. Trade liberalization All export quotas removed with the exception of grain and grain products.
-Maximum import tariff lowered to 50% by end-1994, to 30% by end of March 1995, and to be lowered to 20% by end of November 1995.
-3. Exchange regime New currency introduced in November 1993.
+Maximum import tariff lowered to 50% by end 94, to 30% by end March 95, and to be lowered to 20% by end November 1995.
+3. Exchange regime New currency introduced in November 93.
 Freely floating.
 Daily interbank foreign exchange auctions.
-Current-account convertibility.
+Current account convertibility.
 4. Foreign direct investment Liberal regime: free repatriation of profits and proceeds of liquidation of investments within the three months of the closure.
 5. Monetary policy Relying on credit ceilings.
 Key objective: rapid and sustained reduction of inflation, based on introduction of new currency, enforced financial discipline and enhanced central bank independence.
-New draft Banking Law to be adopted shortly by Parliament, providing independence of the national bank in conducting monetary policy.
+New draft banking law to be adopted shortly by Parliament, providing independence of National Bank in conducting monetary policy.
 6. Public finances VAT since 1993.
 Tax collection impeded by important barter trade, predominance of cash transactions and liquidity problems in enterprise sector.
 Assumption by the government of guaranteed loans to enterprises in default to be strictly limited in 1995.
-Revenue/GDP ratio: 16,9%.
-7. Privatization and enterprise restructuring Delay in the 1993-94 privatization programme, but important acceleration during the last months of 1994 (25% of State assets privatized by end-1994).
-New programme for 1995-96 adopted in March 1995, by which two thirds of State assets should be privatized by end-1996.
-Diversification of privatization process in the new programme, compared with 1993-94 programme only based on vouchers (patrimonial bonds).
-Under present Bankruptcy Law, more than 90 private enterprises already liquidated and bankruptcy proceedings initiated against seven State enterprises.
+Ratio revenue/GDP: 16.9%.
+7. Privatisation and enterprise restructuring Delay in the 1993/94 Privatisation Programme, but important acceleration during the last months of 1994 (25% of State assets privatized by end 94).
+New programme for 95/96 adopted in March 95, by which 2/3 of State assets should be privatized by end 1996.
+Diversification of privatization process in the new programme, compared to 93/94 programme only based on vouchers (patrimonial bonds).
+Under present bankruptcy law, more than 90 private enterprises already liquidated and bankruptcy proceedings initiated against 7 state enterprises.
 8. Financial sector reform Two-tier banking system.
-National bank working on new regulations to meet standards set up by the Basle Committee.
+National Bank working on new regulations to meet standards set up by the Basle Committee.
 New regulation imposing provisions for bad loans recently approved.